brianwarner/facade/README.md

 will need to run reset-status.py before it will run again.
 You may also want to decrease the frequency of your cron job.

+Facade is designed to be run frequently as a cron job.
+This helps ensure that when you add or change something, it analyzes it quickly.
+You will set the interval between analysis runs, and it will skip any repos which have been recently analyzed.
+This is to respect the owners of the repos you're analyzing.
+The most frequent option is to run every 4 hours, though 24 hours is recommended.

 The command line options for facade-worker.py are documented, and you can run the various parts of the analysis separately.
 Use the -h flag to find out what your options are.